 Luckily, to fix this is easy: simply unplug your keyboard and then plug it back in another USB port to see if your keyboard is working.
 If it’s not, jump to Step 2 to see how to sign in to your computer without a physical keyboard.

 If you’re using a wireless keyboard

 If you’re using a wireless keyboard and it’s not working, first, make sure the keyboard batteries are good.
-You can replace them with brand new ones to see if that fixes your problem.
+You can replace them with brand new ones to see if that resolves your problem.

-If this didn’t fix your problem, move on and try Fix 2 below.
+If this didn’t fix your problem, move on and follow the instructions below.

 It would be difficult, if not impossible to fix your keyboard issue without login into your computer first.
 To sign in to your PC without a physical keyboard, use the On-Screen Keyboard.
 Follow the instructions below: